Lulwah Al-Qatami: Nobel Peace Prize

 In 2005 Al-Qatami was nominated for the Nobel Peace Prize in recognition for her humanitarian work, in particular for women's social and educational rights, in Kuwait.

 State Appreciation Award

 In 2009 she was awarded Kuwait's State Appreciation Award, with a prize of 10,000 dinars.

 Legion of Honour

-In 2019, Al-Qatami was awarded the Legion d'Honneur by the French government for her work in promoting the achievements of women in Kuwait.
+In 2019, Al-Qatami was awarded the Légion d'honneur by the French government for her work in promoting the achievements of women in Kuwait.